philogicae/rqbit-mcp/README.md

 -   MCP server interface for standardized communication (stdio, sse, streamable-http)
 -   Tools:
     -   `list_torrents`: List all torrents and their details.
-    -   `add_torrent`: Add a torrent from a magnet link or a file.
+    -   `download_torrent`: Download a torrent from a magnet link or a file.
     -   `get_torrent_details`: Get detailed information about a specific torrent.
     -   `get_torrent_stats`: Get stats/status of a specific torrent.
     -   `pause_torrent`: Pause a torrent.